- Filtering a super batch

 The following article provides more information on warnings and errors that can cause super batches to be returned: Beam Errors on submitted Super Batches

 Cancelling a super batch

-If you have made a mistake and needs to cancel your super batch, you can do so provided the status of the batch is awaiting payment.
-You are able to cancel the batch by clicking into the relevant super batch and clicking the 'cancel' button as shown below:
+If you have made a mistake and need to cancel your super batch, you can do so provided the status of the batch is AWAITING PAYMENT.
+You are able to cancel the batch by clicking into the relevant super batch and clicking the 'Cancel' button as shown below:

 NOTE: Remember, you must wait about 10mins and ensure the batch status updates to CANCELLED before creating a new batch.